Your Selenium scraper just got blocked after 10 requests. Sound familiar?

 Bypass Geo-Restrictions

-Increase Scraping Speed
+Increase Scraping Throughput

 This multiplies your scraping throughput without triggering anti-bot measures.
+A scraper that took 10 hours with one IP can finish in 30 minutes with 20 proxies.

-Setup Unauthenticated Proxy in Selenium Chrome
+Setup Unauthenticated Proxy in Chrome

 Unauthenticated proxies don't require username and password.
 They're the simplest to configure but offer less security.